 Chris – Writer, Editor and Presenter on ‘Talking Shop’

 I’m Chris and I’m currently working as a secondary school teacher.
-I’m an education organiser within the IWW and also a workplace representative for NEU (so I’m what is referred to as a “dual-carder” within the IWW).
+I’m an organiser with the IWW and also a workplace representative for NEU (so I’m what is referred to as a “dual-carder” within the IWW).
 I’m an editor for New Syndicalist because I think fighting (and winning) unions are built by reflective and self-critical organisers.
 I’d like New Syndicalist to be a space within the wider trade union movement where organisers of all stripes can talk to each other, share strategies and tactics and better transform the lives of working people.
 I also believe it’s important for New Syndicalist to give voice to those workers who are often marginalised or left behind by the mainstream trade unions because of the industry they work in, their status or identity.

 Andy – Editor and Contributor

 I’m Andy, and I’m currently working in the voluntary sector supporting grassroots community groups.
 I’m an organiser for the IWW, a grassroots trade union for all workers, with a main focus on workers in hospitality and the “gig” economy.
 I’m an editor for New Syndicalist because I believe that unions are a necessary part of social change, although need serious improvement to say the least.
 I believe that a focus on the everyday lives of working class people is vital to understanding the current issues facing trade unions, and needs to be understood before we can work to change these unions.
 I’m interested in rank and file work in trade unions, grassroots and alternative unions as well as labour history.